-One of the most frequent questions that is asked in our Facebook group – Planning a Lap of Australia is how to find work when travelling Australia.
-For most people, travelling long term without the need to stop for work, is just not financially possible.
+One of the most frequent questions that are asked in our Facebook group – Planning a Lap of Australia is how to find work when travelling Australia.
+For most people -including us – travelling long term without the need to stop for work, is just not financially possible.

 JOB SITES AND GROUPS

-I did a lot of research and found that there are some great websites and Facebook groups out there that advertise jobs.
-Some are general sites and some are industry specific.
-The amount of jobs that I saw advertised gave me confidence that there is plenty of work out there.
+I did a lot of research and found that there are some great websites and Facebook groups that advertise jobs and grey nomads jobs.
+Some are general sites and some are industry-specific.
+The number of jobs that I saw advertised gave me confidence that there is plenty of work when you are travelling around Australia.

 Here are a few of the sites that I see work advertised on all the time.

 - Workabout Australia – become a member to see jobs first